 Level 1 consists of 6 three-credit courses over approximately a year that introduce students to the basics of land management with a strong focus on Indigenous and cross-cultural context.
 Hands-on activities, land-based learning, and knowledge-keeper presentations are key parts of the curriculum.
-The first course will be held online May 10-14, and the second online over 6 week May 10 – June 18.
-There will be a third course Aug 30 – Sept 3, fourth in the fall, and a fifth in the winter term.
-To complete Level 1, there will be one final course in the spring of 2022 (in-person or online to be determined closer to that date).
+For the 2023/24 cohort, the first course will be held in a live online format May 1-5, 2023 and the second course Aug 28 – Sept 1 (hybrid format), followed by the third and fourth courses in the fall, and a fifth (asynchronously online) in the winter term.
+To complete Level 1, there will be one final course in the spring of 2024.

 Zhii Taadaa (“Let’s Get Ready”) was developed in partnership with the Anishinaabe Initiatives Division (AID).
 Joe Tom Sayers, a former Director of AID, communicated with Albert Owl Jr. who gifted the name of the program.
 Zhii Taadaa is available for students wishing to have a more in-depth orientation to the course material in advance of the beginning of the first and second Level 1 courses.
-This year, Zhii Taadaa will be held on May 7th.
-Students will be supported by an Anishinaabe Initiatives Division Academic Advisor throughout their studies.
-Registration for the Aki & Environmental Stewardship Certificate and Level 1 courses is now open until May 11, 2021 (please endeavour to register before this date as the first course starts on May 10).
+This year, Zhii Taadaa will be held on April 28, 2023.
+Students will be supported by an Anishinaabe Academic Success Advisor throughout their studies.
+Registration for the Aki & Environmental Stewardship Certificate and Level 1 courses is now open until May 2, 2023 (please endeavour to register before this date as the first course starts on May 1).

 Once students complete their Level 1, they can continue on to Level 2 which is offered by NALMA and if successful receive their Professional Lands Management Certification from NALMA.
 Students who do end up completing Level 2, can use their Level 1 and 2 courses towards the completion of a degree program at Algoma University (36 credits can be applied towards a degree).